rezashahnazar/medicalc/README.md

 ***

 The scope of this project is developing a python library in order to make frequently-used medical calculators easily available for data scientists and developers.
 The project would be published in package managers as soon as it reaches a useful reliable state.
-I am a Cardiology resident, so I appreciate contributions from coders in other medical specialities.
+I am a cardiology resident.
+I appreciate contributions from coders, medical students/graduates and specialists in diffenet medical majors.

 ### What is the roadmap?